lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 remove the code for rendering the subframes and instead set the number of frames for focal depth rendering.
 We also set the camera's focal point and focal disk to appropriate values.
-The resulting image and the required changes to the source code are shown in **Figure7-37** .
+The resulting image and the required changes to the source code are shown in **Figure 7-37**.

 **vtkLineWidget**

 There are a variety of 3D widgets in VTK all of which function in a similar fashion.
 3D widgets are a subclass of vtkInteractorObserver meaning that they are associated with a vtkRenderWindow and observe events in the render window ().
 (Note: vtkInteractorStyle---see "Introducing vtkRenderWindowInteractor" on page68 ---is also a subclass of vtkInteractorObserver.
 The interactor style differs from a 3D widget in that it does not have a representation in the scene.)
-The following example  shows the general approach to using a 3D widget using vtkLineWidget as an example (**Figure7-39-**).
+The following example  shows the general approach to using a 3D widget using vtkLineWidget as an example (**Figure 7-39-**).
 First the widget is instantiated and then placed.
 Placing means positioning, scaling, and orienting the widget consistent with the object on which they operate.
 By default, widgets are enabled with a "keypress-i" event, but the specific event to enable the widget can be modified.

 ``` c++
 -   changes to the preceding example